spacemanspiff2007/sml2mqtt/docs/configuration.rst

 .. py:currentmodule:: sml2mqtt.config.config

 ..
     YamlModel: Settings

 .. code-block:: yaml

     logging:
       level: INFO         # Log level
-      file: sml2mqtt.log             # Log file path (absolute or relative to config file)
+      file: sml2mqtt.log  # Log file path (absolute or relative to config file) or stdout

     mqtt:
       connection:
-        identifier: sml2mqtt
+        identifier: sml2mqtt-ZqlFvhSBdDGvJ
         host: localhost
         port: 1883
         user: ''
         password: ''
         tls: false
         tls insecure: false

-      # MQTT default configuration
-      # All other topics use these values if no other values for qos/retain are set
-      # It's possible to override
-      #  - topic        (fragment that is used to build the full mqtt topic)
-      #  - full_topic   (will not build the topic from the fragments but rather use the configured value)
-      #  - qos
-      #  - retain
-      # for each (!) mqtt-topic entry
+      topic prefix: sml2mqtt
       defaults:
-        qos: 0
-        retain: false
-      topic prefix: sml2mqtt

-      last will:
-        topic: status
+        qos: 0         # Default value for QOS if no other QOS value in the config entry is set
+        retain: false  # Default value for retain if no other retain value in the config entry is set last will:
+        topic: status   # Topic fragment for building this topic with the parent topic

     general:
-      Wh in kWh: true                  # Automatically convert Wh to kWh republish after: 120             # Republish automatically after this time (if no other every filter is configured)
+      Wh in kWh: true       # Automatically convert Wh to kWh republish after: 120  # Republish automatically after this time (if no other filter configured)

-    # Serial port configurations for the sml readers
     inputs:
-    - url: COM1
+    - url: COM1   # Device path
-      timeout: 3
+      timeout: 3  # Seconds after which a timeout will be detected (default=3)
-    - url: /dev/ttyS0
+    - url: /dev/ttyS0   # Device path
-      timeout: 3
+      timeout: 3        # Seconds after which a timeout will be detected (default=3)

     devices:
-      # Device configuration by OBIS value 0100000009ff or by url if the device does not report OBIS 0100000009ff
+      # Device configuration by repored id
-      '11111111111111111111':
-        mqtt:
-          topic: DEVICE_TOPIC
+      device_id_hex:

+        mqtt:                           # Optional MQTT configuration for this meter.
+          topic: DEVICE_BASE_TOPIC      # Topic fragment for building this topic with the parent topic

+        status:                         # Optional MQTT status topic configuration for this meter
+          topic: status                 # Topic fragment for building this topic with the parent topic

-        # OBIS IDs that will not be processed (optional)
+        skip:                           # OBIS codes (HEX) of values that will not be published (optional)
-        skip:
-        - '112233445566'
-        - '778899AABBCC'
+        - '00112233445566'

-        # Configuration how each OBIS value is reported.
-Create as many entries as you like.
-        # It's even possible to process a value multiple times (e.g. to report a daily max value)
+        # Configurations for each of the values (optional)
         values:

-          - obis: '112233445566'
+        - obis: '00112233445566'   # Obis code for this value
-            # Sub topic how this value is reported (Optional).
+          mqtt:                    # Mqtt config for this value (optional)
-            mqtt:
-              topic: OBIS
-            # optional, leave if you do not want to process the raw value
+            topic: OBIS            # Topic fragment for building this topic with the parent topic

+          # A sequence of operations that will be evaluated one after another.
+          # As soon as one operation blocks a value the whole sequence will be aborted and nothing will be published for this frame.
           operations:
-              - negative on energy meter status: true   # activate this workaround
+          - negative on energy meter status: true   # Make value negative based on an energy meter status.
+Set to "true" to enable or to "false" to disable workaround.
+If the default obis code for the energy meter is wrong set to the appropriate meter obis code instead
-              - factor: 3                               # multiply with factor
+          - factor: 3   # Factor with which the value gets multiplied
-              - offset: 100                             # add offset
+          - offset: 100   # Offset that gets added on the value
-              - round: 2                                # round on two digits
+          - round: 2   # Round to the specified digits
+          - or:   # A sequence of operations that will be evaluated one after another.
+                  # As soon as one operation returns a value the sequence will be aborted and the returned value will be used.
+            - change filter: true   # Filter which passes only changes
+            - heartbeat filter: 120   # Filter which lets a value pass periodically every specified interval.

 Example devices